SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/Catalog/Change_Catalog_Publishing_State.md

 ## Change publishing state with the API

-The publishing-state API call allows you to change the visibility of a Catalog item using a HTTP PATCH request and an organization key to authenticate.
+The publishing-state API call allows you to change the publishing state of a Catalog item using a HTTP PATCH request and an organization key to authenticate.

 > [!IMPORTANT]
 > The API calls are authenticated using [organization keys](xref:Managing_DCP_keys#organization-keys).
 Make sure you use a key that has the *Update catalog publishing state* permission and add it to the HTTP request in a header called **Ocp-Apim-Subscription-Key**.
 Also, note that you need to have the *Owner* role in order to access or create organization keys.